 The United States has a variety of climates thanks to its large size spanning over different latitudes.
 The states experience a wide range of climates, including a tropical climate in Florida, a subarctic climate in Alaska, a semi-arid desert climate in Arizona, and an alpine climate in the mountain states.
 The United States experiences about 26 different Köppen climate types.
 If you know anything about geography, you know that the farther away from the equator an area lies, the colder it is.
 Countries, states, and cities that are closer to the equator have warmer climates.

 In the United States, the northern states are farther from the equator and thus have colder temperatures.

-Alaska is the coldest state in the U.S. Alaska’s average temperature is 26.6°F and can go as low as -30°F during the winter months.
-Fairbanks and the surrounding area experiences some of the hottest and coldest temperatures in the state with highs of 90°F in the summer and lows around -50°F.
+Alaska is the coldest state in the U.S. Alaska's average temperature is 26.6°F and can go as low as -30°F during the winter months.
+The Fairbanks area experiences some of the hottest and coldest temperatures in the state, with highs of 90°F in the summer and lows around -50°F.

 2. North Dakota